wu2010/USACO-Bronze/basics/README.md

 ## Scoping Rules in C++

 Scoping rules determine the visibility and lifetime of variables and other identifiers in a C++ program.
 A *scope* is a region of the program where a name (such as a variable or function) is valid and accessible.
+The development of scoping rules in programming languages is closely tied to the evolution of language design and compiler theory. **Niklaus Wirth** (Turing Award 1984) explicitly designed languages such as Pascal, Modula, and Oberon with block structure and lexical scoping, making scope rules clear and central to language semantics.

 ### Types of Scopes